BimmerBass/CopperChess/README.md

         - I am currently working on giving different piece-values in the endgame as pawns for example become more valuable.
     - Piece-square tables.
 I am working on adjusting the endgame-specific tables (at the moment, many are the same as middlegame psqt's)
     - King evaluation:
-        - Bonus for castling
+        - Bonus for castling in the middlegame
         - Penalty for being on other ranks than the back rank in middlegame.
+        - Penalty for having advanced pawns in front of castled king in the middlegame.
+        - Penalty for being on pawnless flanks.
+Applicable in middlegame as well as endgame.
         - Bonus for centralization in endgame.
 Either using Manhattan center distance or just having a hardcoded piece-square table.
+        - Bonus to the side that is leading for reducing the distance between the two kings in the endgame.
+        - Bonus for having the opposition in the endgame.
     - Queen evaluation:
-        - Penalty for early development (only applicable in middlegame).
-Will perhaps be determined based on amount of pieces on the back rank.
-        - Bonus for decreased manhattan distance to opponent king.
-This bonus will be increased in the endgame.
+        - Bonus for decreased manhattan distance to opponent king in the endgame.
         - Bonus for being on the same file, rank or diagonal as the enemy king.
+        - Small bonus for defending passed pawns in the endgame.
+This is small because we would rather have the rooks do it than the queen.
     - Rook evaluation:
         - Small bonus for being on the same file (perhaps also rank) as the enemy queen, and bigger bonus for being on the same file as enemy king.
         - Bonus for being doubled.
         - Bonus for being on the seventh rank.
-        - Bonus for having to rooks on the seventh rank (also known as pigs on the seventh).
         - Bonus for being on an open or semi open file.
         - Bonus for being on the E and D file in the middlegame.
         - Inversely proportional bonus to the amount of own pawns on the board.
         - Bonus for defending one of our own passed pawns.
-        - Extra bonus for being behind an enemy passed pawn.
     - Bishop evaluation:
         - Bonus if we have the bishop pair.
-        - Bonus inversely proportional to amount of pawns on the diagonals occupied.
+        - Bonus for being on an outpost.
+This is smaller than the outpost bonus for knights.
+        - A bishop's value is reduced if there are many same-colored pawns on it's square-color.
         - Bonus if there are pawns on both sides (queenside and kingside) of the board in the endgame.
-        - Bonus for being on the same square color as the enemy king.
         - Bonus for early development.
         - Penalty for being developed such that it blocks either the E2 or D2 pawn.
         - Bonus for being on the same diagonal as the enemy king.
     - Knight evaluation:
         - Bonus for centralization.
         - Penalty each time a pawn of the same color gets removed from the board.
-        - Penalty in the endgame if there are pawns on both sides of the board.
-        - Bonus for being on an outpost (we can determine this using the passed pawn bitmasks, we just need to remove the middle file).
+        - Bonus for being on an outpost.
 Extra bonus if defended by a pawn.
     - Pawn evaluation (pawn structure evaluation):
         - I will be implementing a pawn hash table as pawn structure evaluation is quite slow, but i have not found an efficient way to do so yet.
         - Bonus if defended by another pawn.
         - Bonus if it is a passed pawn.
-        - Penalty for being advanced if it is in front of the castled king.
         - Penalty for being doubled.
         - Penalty if isolated.
-This should be smaller than the bonus for being passed as it would otherwise deincentivize having passed pawns.
-        - Extra bonus for connected passed pawns.
         - Bonus for central advancement in the middlegame.
         - Bonus for being advanced on the edge in the endgame.
     - Small bonus for tempo (being the side to move).